-The National Disability Insurance Scheme is rolling out across New South Wales between 1 July 2016 and 30 June 2018.
+The National Disability Insurance Scheme is rolling out now and will be available right across New South Wales by 30 June 2018.

 The New South Wales and Commonwealth Governments have signed an agreement that outlines how and when the NDIS will roll out.